Dallas Construction Accident Attorneys

 All About Dallas

-Because the city is so economically and culturally diverse, Dallas is a prime choice for businesses and individuals, both single and with families.
+Dallas is the seat of Dallas County and is the third largest city in Texas.
+Because the city is so economically and culturally diverse, Dallas is a prime choice for businesses, individuals, and families.
 Dallas is industrialized but has suburbs that appeal to those looking for a quieter lifestyle.
 There are also plenty of outdoor activities, famous art districts, highly rated restaurants, and more shopping centers per capita than any other city in the country.
 The Dallas Park System includes 397 parks that cover more than 20,000 acres of land.
 Popular attractions include the Sixth Floor Museum at Dealey Plaza, the Dallas Arboretum and Botanical Garden, Perot Museum of Nature and Science, and Dallas World Aquarium.

 Dallas is a part of an urbanized area known as the Dallas-Fort Worth Metroplex, and this region is home to one-fourth of all Texans.
 There are also 22 Fortune 500 companies headquartered in the Metroplex, and with a major inland port, four railroads, and two airports, Dallas is an established transportation hub.
 The major industries in the area include financial services, defense, telecommunications, transportation, and information technology.
-The Dallas housing market is also consistent and has stayed strong through many of the country’s ups and downs.

 Dallas, TX Resources